Gordon Ramsay Burger

 Located inside Planet Hollywood, just off the northernmost casino entrance from the Strip, the restaurant space is done with a flame motif, complete with a wall of fire feature and a sunny design of gold, orange, and red hues.
 Chairs and booths are comfy although a bit low for the height of the tables.
 There are also TVs, music, big pictures of Gordon Ramsay screaming, and open walls to the casino foot traffic so a peaceful respite for a light nosh is not in the cards here.

 The food focus is, of course, on burgers but we’ll get to that in a moment.
-Start with the “Snacks” portion of the menu for a big heaping pile of their beer battered Maui onion rings, sprinkled with cheese and served with a slightly spicy chipotle ketchup and a sweet cheddar ranch dip.
+Start with the “Snacks” portion of the menu for a big heaping pile of their beer battered onion rings, sprinkled with cheese and served with a slightly spicy chipotle ketchup and a sweet cheddar ranch dip.
 Delectable.
-Want more whimsy?
-Try the roasted jalapeno poppers; six crispy jumbo jalapenos done in cheddar and bacon and served in a cheddar ranch sauce.
-But here’s the kicker… one of them is extra spicy but you aren’t told which one… it gets to be a “fiery” surprise.
+Other options include nachos, wings, and poutine if you’re feeling Canadian.

 There are a couple of salads and hot dogs but the aforementioned burgers take up the bulk of the menu.
 You can go traditional with American cheese and butter lettuce or bump it up a notch with Maytag blue cheese and arugula or go all the way to “Hell’s Kitchen” with asadero cheese and avocado.
-Other options, appropriate from the British chef’s brain, include a “Euro” burger with truffle aoli and goat cheese, one topped with chantrelle mushrooms and figgy-onion jam, and another with English sharp cheddar cheese and mango chutney.
-You also have some non-beef options including veggie, duck, and chicken.
+Other options, appropriate from the British chef’s brain, include a “UK” burger with dubliner cheese, one topped with apple raisin chutney, and so on.
+You also have some non-beef options including veggie, turkey, duck, and chicken (and one that mixes all three of the latter).

-We sampled the blue cheese burger, the Uber Cheese burger (with three different kinds melting off the top), and the “fish and crisp” sandwich.
-The burgers were both great – smoky flavor, soft buns, savory toppings that felt like quality marriages of taste instead of a cheap afterthought condiments.
+The Blue Cheeseburger was great – smoky flavor, soft bun, savory toppings that felt like quality marriages of taste instead of a cheap afterthought condiments.
 While they may not be my favorite burgers in all of Las Vegas, they are still really, very good and absolutely worth your time and stomach space.